Troubleshoot log search alerts in Azure Monitor

 Incomplete Time Filtering in ARG and ADX Queries

 When using Azure Data Explorer (ADX) or Azure Resource Graph (ARG) queries in log search alerts, you might encounter an issue where the "Aggregation granularity" setting does not apply a time filter to your queries.
-This can lead to unexpected results and potential performance issues, as the query returns all 30 days of data from the draft, instead of the intended time range.
+This can lead to unexpected results and potential performance issues, as the query returns all 30 days, instead of the intended time range.

 To resolve this issue, you need to explicitly apply time filters in your ARG and ADX queries.
 Here are the steps to ensure: